Walfg/C-App-Laravel/README.md

 ## About C-App-Laravel/C-App-Laravel

-This project, made to refresh, learn, and update some of my knowledge regarding Laravel Framework.
+This project was made to refresh, learn, and update some of my knowledge regarding Laravel Framework.
 It's a port of a small way basic project done in 2 days, using PHP, before starting this one.
 This project includes the use of the following features and further:
 - Migrations